 THE MIRACLE OF

-Common language references to colour, such as ‘the grass is green,’ are linguistic constructs that implicitly on correspondence with reality in order to enable truthful reference.
+Common language references to colour, such as ‘the grass is green,’ are linguistic constructs that imply correspondence with reality.
 This a priori assumption is called naive realism, and to deny it is to render communication inefficient, but scientific enquiry and logical discourse frequently find it necessary to deny it, since it is often demonstrably false.

-Sometimes a common language reference is appropriated by a discipline and redefined as a term of craft, a process that refines linguistic reference so as to cohere more closely with informed beliefs.
+Sometimes a common language reference is appropriated by a discipline and redefined as a ‘term of craft,’ a process that refines linguistic reference so it coheres more closely with advancing knowledge.
 In the 19th century Thomas Young, James Clerk Maxwell, and Hermann von Helmholz all contributed to a physiologically advanced theory of colour perception called trichromacy.
-This theory challenged the naive assumption of colour realism, or the determination of colour perception by inherent object properties outside the observer, by insisting that three subconscious processing streams inside the observer contribute to colour perceptions.
-Linguistic reference to colour therefore became somewhat like a term of craft in that it denoted a more metaphysically nuanced idea than naive realism.
-In order to cohere with physiological facts the metaphysical status of colour perceptions was updated from realism to ‘physicalism,’ which is the view that colour is the end result of an unbroken chain of bottom up processes, even if those processes are physiologically complex and vary from one observer to another.
+This theory challenged the naive assumption of ‘colour realism’ – the determination of colour perception by inherent object properties outside the observer.
+That idea was replaced with the idea that because observers can only perceive objects through contrast between their three spectral processing streams, the observer themself is producing ‘colours’ out of spectral responses to light energy.
+Linguistic reference to colour is now somewhat like a term of craft in that it denotes a more metaphysically nuanced idea than naive realism.
+The metaphysical status of colour perceptions was updated from ‘realism’ to ‘physicalism,’ which is the view that colour is the end result of an unbroken chain of bottom up processes, even if those processes are physiologically complex and vary from one observer to another.

-‘Colour’ is a fascinating and paradoxical phenomenon, but as a term of reference it is polysemic.
-Bottom up processes enable simultaneous contrast, hue matching, and categorical distinctions, but that bottom up process will only reach consciousness unaltered if the executive demand for logical consistency within objects of consciousness permits it.
-The cultural context of colour naming was pioneered by Berlin and Kay, and anthropological comparisons between populations reinforce the way that consciousness shapes the possibilities for colour.
+Once the perception of colour evolved we developed cultural uses for it.
+Anthropological comparisons between colour naming in different cultures were studied by Berlin and Kay, and revealed a relationship between colour vocabulary and culture.
 Colour theory can be understood from a variety of perspectives – semiotics, aesthetics, psychology, physiology, physics, engineering, and art – to name the most obvious.
 Since practitioners in the various disciplines sometimes mean different things by ‘colour’ those who approach the subject from a medical perspective need to be rather careful how they express their opinions, since given our limited linguistic resources, universally true statements are not even possible.

 The button below will download a pdf copy of an article describing the correct use of the Ishihara plate test